SteadyCadence/api-docs/content/04-project.md

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organzations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
 `project_slug` | The slug provided for the project, which can be found by [listing all of the projects in an organization](#list-all-projects).

 **Response**